-In France, according to article R431-1 of the Highway Code, the use of a helmet is compulsory for any driver or passenger of a motorised two-wheel vehicle.
-Helmets must also be sold with four reflective stickers which must be affixed to the front, back and sides of the helmet.
+In France, according to article R431-1 of the Highway Code, the wearing of a helmet is mandatory for any driver or passenger of a motorized two-wheeler.
+Helmets must also be marketed with four reflective stickers, which must be affixed to the front, back and sides of the helmet.

 All helmets marketed in Europe must be approved and meet the ECE E22.05 standard issued by the European Economic Commission.
-Helmet approval is performed by public or private laboratories.
+The homologation of a helmet is carried out by public or private laboratories.

-A helmet is approved according to its type, but also to its resistance to several tests.
-Approval of a helmet requires a large number of tests to be performed on each component, including the helmet itself and the visor.
+A helmet is certified according to its type, but also according to its resistance to several tests.
+A helmet approval is based on a large number of tests on each component, the helmet and the visor.

 The helmet is tested on the following criteria: